-Between sips of my Guinness draught this weekend, I’m reviewing the exploits of Celtic Christians Brendan, Brigid, Patrick and others.
-Kathie Walters paperback, Celtic Flames describes the highlights of Patrick’s miraculous life of faith.
-Too often merely connected to green beer and lepraucauns, this man was a true Christian hero, responsible for converting much of Ireland to Christianity in the 4th century.
+Between sips of my Guinness draught this weekend, I’m reviewing the exploits of Celtic Christians like Brendan, Brigid, and Patrick.
+Kathie Walters’s paperback, Celtic Flames describes the highlights of Patrick’s miraculous life of faith.
+Too often merely connected to green beer and leprechauns, this man was a true Christian hero, responsible for converting much of Ireland to Christianity in the 4th century.

 The enduring legends are that he used a shamrock to explain the Trinity and banished all the snakes from Ireland.

 But what about the mighty miracles Patrick performed by the power of God?
 This short article is not intended as a biography of the man who lived from 398 A.D. to 471 A.D., rather a tiny tribute to his inspiring faith.